TedJenkler/MyTeam---WordpressStack/README.md

 - I have tested the site using the WAVE Web Accessibility Evaluation Tool to identify potential accessibility issues.
 - While WAVE flagged the contrast on the "About" buttons as insufficient, I decided to retain the current color scheme for design consistency and brand identity.
 - To balance aesthetics and accessibility, I ensured that all other interactive elements meet contrast requirements and implemented additional accessibility features to enhance the overall user experience.

+---

+## Performance Optimization

+### Font Optimization

+To enhance site performance, I focused on **Font Optimization** by preloading custom fonts and ensuring they load asynchronously.
+This approach reduces render-blocking issues and improves page speed significantly.

+These optimizations resulted in **significant speed improvements**, as verified by tools like Google Lighthouse and PageSpeed Insights.
+Render-blocking delays caused by custom font loading were eliminated while maintaining the visual integrity of the design.

+### Lazy Loading and JavaScript Optimization

+To enhance site performance, I optimized the loading of JavaScript by using the `defer` attribute, which improves load times and overall user experience.

+1. **JavaScript Deferred Loading**:
+   - I applied the `defer` attribute to non-critical JavaScript files, ensuring they load after the page content is parsed.
+This reduces render-blocking and allows the page to become interactive faster.

+This optimization resulted in faster page load times and improved performance metrics, contributing to a better user experience.

+### Image Optimization

+To enhance performance, I prioritized **image optimization** throughout the project.
+All images were compressed by converting them from PNG to the modern **WebP** format, significantly reducing file sizes while maintaining high-quality visuals.
+This optimization saved substantial storage space and improved page loading times.

+For vector graphics, I retained **SVG** for icons due to their scalability and minimal file size.
+SVGs are ideal for responsive designs as they adapt to different resolutions without losing quality.
+By combining WebP for raster images and SVG for icons, the site achieves an optimal balance of performance and visual fidelity.